Ishani-Mondal/SciKG/README.md

 # SciKG

-This repository contains the code for end-to-end construction of ACL Anthology Knowledge Graph
+This repository contains the code for End-to-End construction of NLP Knowledge Graph, published in ACL-IJCNLP 2021

 Requirements :